manuiageek/docker-forfun-openwebui/README.md

 ## steps to follow to access ghcr.io/openwebui/openwebui:main

+If you can't get the image, follow these steps:

 Connecting to GitHub Container Registry
 To connect, you need to generate a personal access token on GitHub.